BobG1983/rantz_spatial2d/README.md

 The `DrawOrder` struct is used to specify the draw layering of entities in your game.
 It is a wrapper over an f32, with higher values drawing above lower values.

-## Propogation Types
+## propagation Types
-The following enums are used to control how the spatial components of an entity are propogated to its children.
+The following enums are used to control how the spatial components of an entity are propagated to its children.

-### `PositionPropogation`
+### `PositionPropagation`
-The `PositionPropogation` enum has two variants:
+The `PositionPropagation` enum has two variants:

 **Relative:** **[Default]**The position of a child entity is relative to its parent's position.

 **Absolute:** The position of a child entity is absolute and does not take into account its parent's position.

-### `RotationPropogation`
+### `RotationPropagation`
-The `RotationPropogation` enum has two variants:
+The `RotationPropagation` enum has two variants:

 **Relative:** **[Default]**The rotation of a child entity is relative to its parent's rotation.

 **Absolute:** The rotation of a child entity is absolute and does not take into account its parent's rotation.
-By default, both PositionPropogation and RotationPropogation are set to Relative.
+By default, both Positionpropagation and Rotationpropagation are set to Relative.

-### `ScalePropogation`
+### `ScalePropagation`
-The `ScalePropogation` enum has two variants:
+The `ScalePropagation` enum has two variants:

 **Relative:** **[Default]**The rotation of a child entity is relative to its parent's rotation.